contao/docs/CONTRIBUTING.md

 * The paths and filenames should be in English
 * Consider that all markdown headings are taken over in the page navigation of the documentation
-* Use images by copying existing or create new ones only

 ## The Hugo front matter variables

 Every file needs at least the following [Hugo front matter](https://gohugo.io/content-management/front-matter/) variables on top of your markdown content:

 * `title`: A title for the file (language specific).
-This entry reflects the main left navigation of the documentation also.
+The title will be used in the main left navigation as well.
 * `description`: The content description (language specific).
-* `url`: The url path to build (language specific).
-This should only be used if you want the path to be different from the physical path e.g. for the German translation.
+* `url` (optional): The URL path (language specific).
+This should only be used if you want the URL to be different from the effective file path.
+  E.g. for the German translation.
-* `weight`: Used for the sorting order in the left main navigation of the documentation.
+* `weight` (optional): Used for the sorting order in the left main navigation of the documentation.
   The weight might not be necessary everywhere.
-It's only necessary, when files need to be sorted by something other than the default sorting (i.e. sorted by name).
+It's only necessary, when files need to be sorted according to something different from the default sorting (= different from the filename).
-* `menuTitle` (optional): The optional menuTitle entry reflects an alternative entry in the main left navigation of the documentation.
-This is especially helpful if the original title is too long for the navigation.
+* `menuTitle` (optional): The optional menuTitle reflects an alternative label in the main left navigation.
+  This is especially helpful if the original title is too long to look nice in the navigation.

-## Making changes
+## Applying changes

-If you want to contribte changes to a page, simply use the "Edit this page" link at the top right of the documentation.
+If you want to contribute changes to a page, simply use the "Edit this page" link at the top right of the documentation.
 Given that you have a GitHub account and are logged in, GitHub will automatically create a fork where you can create your changes in the respective markdown file.
-After comitting your changes, GitHub will offer you to create a Pull Request.
+After committing your changes, GitHub will offer you to create a Pull Request.

 When changes to your Pull Request are requested, you can directly edit the files